No Other Woman (1933 film): Plot

-Anna (Irene Dunne) yearns to leave from Pittsburgh, Pennsylvania and tells her boyfriend, steelworker Jim Stanley (Charles Bickford) that she never will marry a steelworker, but he changes her mind.
+Anna yearns to leave from Pittsburgh, Pennsylvania and tells her boyfriend, steelworker Jim Stanley that she never will marry a steelworker, but he changes her mind.
 After their marriage, however, she does not abandon her dream; she puts away as much money as she can and runs a boarding house to build their savings.

-When her friend Joe (Eric Linden) discovers a way to make a permanent dye out of the waste products of the steel mill, she sees her chance.
+When her friend Joe discovers a way to make a permanent dye out of the waste products of the steel mill, she sees her chance.
 Despite his initial opposition, Jim supports his wife.
 He tells Joe that either he can sell his invention to the mill owners or they can go into partnership and manufacture the dye themselves.
 Joe chooses the latter, and Jim builds the business and becomes extremely rich.
 Anna resides in a mansion with their young son Bobbie.

-On a business trip to New York City, Jim is attracted to golddigger Margot (Gwili Andre), and they begin an affair.
+On a business trip to New York City, Jim is attracted to golddigger Margot, and they begin an affair.
 When Anna finds out, she confronts her husband.
 He says he loves Margot and wants a divorce, but Anna refuses to give him one, forcing him to take her to court.

 At the trial, several bribed witnesses claim that Anna herself has a lover.
-Under the relentless questioning of Jim's lawyer, Bonelli (J. Carrol Naish), she breaks down in tears.
+Under the relentless questioning of Jim's lawyer, Bonelli, she breaks down in tears.
 When she learns that she will lose custody of Bobbie, Anna desperately claims that Jim is not the boy's father.
 This claim causes Jim to admit he paid his servants to perjure themselves, and he is sentenced to jail.
 While in prison, his business is destroyed by the scandal, and he is left penniless.

 When he is released after a year, he is too ashamed to see his wife.
 He returns to work in the steel mill, but she finds him and embraces him.